elmiringos/asi-chain/chain/validator/EXTERNAL_VALIDATOR_GUIDE.md

 ## Requirements

-* Docker and docker-compose installed
+* Docker and docker compose installed
 * Rust and Cargo installed (required for the transaction deployment verification)
 * Network access to the testnet endpoints specified in this guide